-Founded in the early 1990s, International Women’s Day is a day where we celebrate and recognize the social, political, economic, and cultural achievement of women.
+Founded in 1911, International Women’s Day is a day where we celebrate and recognize the social, political, economic, and cultural achievement of women.
 It is a day where we come together to reflect on the progress made, acknowledge the existing challenges women around the world still currently face, and collaborate on future call to action plans.

 As a fellow Canadian, our 2018 Federal Budget was released yesterday.
 On the women front, there was an emphasis on gender equality – particularly on women in the workforce and women entrepreneurship.
 It also, for the first time in Canadian history, went through a full gender-based analysis during its approval process.